Cray-HPE/docs-csm/operations/CSM_product_management/Perform_NCN_Personalization.md

-# Run NCN Personalization
+# Perform NCN Personalization

+NCN personalization is the process of applying product-specific configuration to NCNs post-boot.

 ## Prerequisites

-NCN personalization is the process of applying product-specific configuration to NCNs post-boot.
 Prior to running this procedure, gather the following information required by [CFS](../configuration_management/Configuration_Management.md) to create a [configuration layer](../configuration_management/Configuration_Layers.md):